POOJASRI10/Custom-Document-Search-Engine/README.md

 For each document:

 - Count how many times each word appears
-- Normalize by total number of words in the document
+- Normalize by the total number of words in the document

 Formula: TF = (count of word in document) / (total words in document)

 5. IDF (Inverse Document Frequency) Computation

 - Measures how important a word is across all documents
-- Words that appear in many documents get lower weight

-Formula: 5.
-IDF (Inverse Document Frequency) Computation

-- Measures how important a word is across all documents
-- Words that appear in many documents get lower weight
+- Words that appear in many documents get a lower weight

 Formula: IDF = log((N + 1) / (doc_count + 1)) + 1
 Where:
 - N = total number of documents
 - doc_count = number of documents containing the word